mykki blanco got a ‘fuck trump’ tattoo | read | i-D

-People have responded to the election of Donald Trump in different ways: some marched, some boycotted and some got tattoos.
-Specifically, rapper, poet and activist Mykki Blanco, who spent inauguration day having the words "FUCK TRUMP" tattooed on his chest.
+People have responded to the election of Donald Trump in different ways: some marched, some boycotted, and some got tattoos.
+Among this latter camp: rapper, poet and activist Mykki Blanco, who spent inauguration day having the words "FUCK TRUMP" tattooed on his chest.
 He shared a video of the process on Twitter, writing: "Dear @realDonaldTrump I am getting 'Fuck Trump' tattooed on my body right now in Paris as you become President.
 Xoxo you Billionaire Hoodrat."

 Dear @realDonaldTrump I am getting "Fuck Trump" tattooed on my body right now in Paris as you become President.
 Xoxo you Billionaire Hoodrat pic.twitter.com/GaOOpYtYgm